mapio/sdt/README.md

 * download and install [VirtualBox](https://www.virtualbox.org/), following the [instructions](https://www.virtualbox.org/manual/ch02.html) (there is no need to intsall the *extension pack*);
 * download and install [Vagrant](http://www.vagrantup.com/), following the [instructions](http://docs.vagrantup.com/v2/installation/index.html);
-* install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest), by entering (at the operating system *shell* prompt) the command `vagrant plugin install vagrant-vbguest`.
+* install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest), by entering at the operating system *shell* prompt: `vagrant plugin install vagrant-vbguest`.

 Once a basic Vagrant setup has been reached, move to an empty directory of your choice and give the following commands: